Khaing-su-wai/miit_fdp/README.md

 endmodule

-For the RTL verilog code of opt_check3.v , we expect the output to be a 3 input AND gate based on constant propagation and boolean logic optimisation.The output y can be simplified to y = abc.
+We expect that the output of the RTL verilog code for opt check3.v will be a 3 input AND gate based on constant propagation and boolean logic optimization.
+It is possible to reduce the output y to y = abc.

-Next we generate the netlist and observe its graphical representation after synthesis
+Then, we generate the netlist and study at its graphical form after synthesis

 ![Capture4](https://user-images.githubusercontent.com/123365828/214550431-6c0055d9-d948-4788-bf28-d181cdba7c05.PNG)